 Understanding your customer journey is key in providing a frictionless customer experience— and reaping the finacial benefits that come with it.
 That is why customer journey mapping carries so much weight.
 With no serious drawing skills necessary, a customer journey or customer experience map is simply a visual way to:

-- List each touchpoint with customers, anything from advertising to website to phone call
+- List each touchpoint with customers, from first to final

 - Rate each touchpoint for customer satisfaction.

 Mapping will provide a better understanding of how to best structure your touchpoints to create an effective and efficient process for your customers.
 Here’s what you’ll need to begin creating your own customer journey map